JensWalter/apimeister.com/_posts/2016-03-10-embed-a-github-commit-log-into-markdown.markdown

 So the script queries the github api for the commit log of a certain resource.
 With that response, the script build a HTML table with all the relevant content.

-In real life this snippet evaluated look like this:
+In real life this snippet evaluated looks like this:

 <div id='commits' data-path='src/io/trivium/extension/'></div>
 <script src='https://code.jquery.com/jquery-2.2.1.min.js'></script>